Heritage FAQs

 1995

-Note: Historic Sites are on the City's Heritage Survey but not Heritage List.
+Note: Places with a Management Category of '4' are on the City's Local Heritage Survey, but not Heritage List.

 How do I know if my property is listed on the City's Local Heritage Survey or on other lists?